mikeizbicki/cmc-csci040/week_00/README.md

    NOTE:

    1. Don't forget to upload with GitHub Desktop!
+        Facebook's like button and google analytics will both be broken if your webpage is only served "locally" from your own computer and not from a web server like github.

 1. Get at least 5 other students from class to like your webpage on Facebook, and 5 other students to "star" your webpage's repo on GitHub.